 She’s at least a head shorter than I am, which is tall for a girl considering I’m close to 6ft.

-For someone of that hair colour she’s not that pale.
-Fair, maybe, her skin has a glow to it that prevents it from being that luminescent type of pale.
+For someone of that hair color she’s not that pale.
+Fair, maybe, but her skin has a glow to it that prevents it from being that luminescent type of pale.
+Bless.

-Blessed with an excellent facial structure, I’d swear she has royal blood.
+She has the facial structure of a Greek Goddess, I’d swear she has royal blood.
 All she needs is a crown to be a princess.

 A small face but its’ features are very distinct and well defined.
 A nose that starts high at her subtle brow ridge blessed with naturally well shaped brows that angle up just a bit at the end before going down to the edged off ends.

 The bridge of the nose travels down with an ever so slight dip in the middle and a pointy tip at the end that raises a little with symmetrical nostrils of an oval shape.
 She definitely has a snobby nose.